51Degrees/specifications/device-detection-specification/part3/required-examples.md

 Since Evidence used in examples is already collected by 51Degrees there is no value in sharing those values with 51Degrees.
-In addition, though use of examples is likely to be statistically insignificant, it may nonetheless alter the calculations that are performed regarding current usage.
+In addition, though use of examples is likely to be statistically insignificant, it might nonetheless alter the calculations that are performed regarding current usage.

 For somewhat arbitrary reasons, reference implementations inhibit usage